Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Introduction

-We address this deployment gap by rethinking how large-scale traffic analysis models should allocate computation.
-We observe that network traffic behaviors are structurally heterogeneous rather than uniformly distributed, as malware beacons, VPN tunnels, Web3 relay traffic, and benign application flows all exhibit distinct byte-level patterns and temporal dynamics \cite{Robust-detect,nprint}.
-A uniform dense architecture allocates equal computational budget to all patterns, whereas a specialized-expert model can assign computation proportionally to the traffic domain being processed~\cite{MOE,gshard}.
-This leads to our central insight: \emph{Efficiency in network traffic modeling does not necessarily stem from shrinking models, but rather from selectively activating model capacity during inference} \cite{Switchtransformers,Mixtral8x7B}.
+We address this security-efficiency gap by rethinking how large-scale traffic analysis models should allocate computation.
+We observe that network traffic behaviors are structurally heterogeneous rather than uniformly distributed, as malware beacons, VPN tunnels, Web3 relay traffic, and benign application flows all exhibit distinct byte-level patterns and temporal dynamics \cite{Robust-detect}.
+A uniform dense architecture inefficiently forces the entire network to process all patterns, whereas a specialized-expert model can dynamically activate only the parameter subspaces most relevant to the traffic domain being processed~\cite{MOE}.
+This leads to our central insight: \emph{Efficiency in network traffic modeling does not necessarily stem from shrinking models, but rather from selectively activating model capacity during inference} \cite{Mixtral8x7B}.